 They aren’t difficult to train because of their laid-back nature, and they love to be praised for a job well done.
 As long as your Boglen Terrier has something to do, they won’t wreck your furniture.
 They also need minimal exercise and supervision around other animals.

 Appearance & Grooming

 Your Boglen Terrier appearance will depend on the parent, but even knowing the parent won’t determine what they’ll look or feel like.
 The Boglen Terrier could be flat-faced or have a long snout.
 They may have a nubbed tail or a short tail.
 They will likely have brown eyes.

-The Boglen Terrier is really easy to train, and don’t need much correction as long as you’re consistent.
-Even if you fall off training for a few days, to even weeks, they are smart enough to be consistent themselves.
-They should be kept on a leach though, because their Beagle side may take over when they smell something they can’t resist.
+The Boglen Terrier is really easy to train and doesn’t need much correction as long as you’re consistent.
+Even if you fall off training for a few days to even weeks, they are smart enough to be consistent themselves.
+They should be kept on a leash, though, because their Beagle side may take over when they smell something they can’t resist.

-When it comes to training, positive reinforcement is the best method with any dog.
-You should never slap or scold a dog when training, as your pup will grow to resent you and become difficult to train.
+When it comes to training, positive reinforcement is the best method for any dog.
+You should never slap or scold a dog when training, as your pup grows to resent you and become difficult to train.
 Always reward with high-value treats during training sessions.